mart123p/log8430-paper/deploy/Readme.md

 Since there is little use to have many public IP adresses for every node, a script is provided to connect to every node and expose a port locally.
 This way a single IP can be used for to access and control the entire system.

+1. Connect to the cluster with the script `scripts/connect.sh`
+2. Install Docker and Kubernetes on the cluster `ansible-playbook cluster-install.yml`
+3. Configure the cluster `ansible-playbook cluster-config.yml`

+Kubernetes is now installed on the cluster